 - Being “on message.”

-In the following paragraphs, we’ll explore each of these reasons, plus the best fonts for books, both for body text and headings.
+We’ll explore each of these reasons, plus the best fonts for books, both for body text and headings.
 Then we’ll talk about where to buy fonts if you are formatting the book yourself.

 Readability describes the degree of visual comfort a person experiences when reading lengthy passages or reading for a long period of time.
 Readability is dependent on legibility, which is how easily one letter can be distinguished from another.